sympy/sympy/doc/src/guides/contributing/dependencies.md

 #### antlr-python-runtime

-[Antlr](https://www.antlr.org/) is used for the {func}`~.parse_latex` and [Autolev](autolev_parser) parsers.
-They both require the Antlr Python runtime to be installed.
+[Antlr](https://www.antlr.org/) is used for the {func}`LaTeX parser
+<sympy.parsing.latex.parse_latex>` and [Autolev](autolev_parser) parsers.
+They
+both require the Antlr Python runtime to be installed.
 The package for this is called `antlr4-python-runtime` with conda and `antlr4-python3-runtime` with pip).
 Also be aware that the version of the Antlr Python runtime must match the version that was used to compile the LaTeX and Autolev parsers (4.7).

 #### Clang Python Bindings